 How a Termite Treatment works – First and foremost is to complete a thorough Termite Inspection on the property and find all affected areas, and then make the decision on the best suitable action for the property.
-Eradicating Termites from any Gold Coast Property is best completed by a Licensed Technician and application of a non repellent chemical applied directly to the live Termites BUT with limited disturbance.
+Eradicating Termites from any Gold Coast Property is best completed by a Licensed and experienced Technician and the application of the licensed non repellent chemical is best applied directly to the live Termites with minimum disturbance.

 Subterranean termites are the most common of the wood destroying insects in Australia.
-The most effective termite treatments for these insects include the use of termite bait and monitoring systems, repellent barriers and non-repellent barriers.
-Each has both advantages and disadvantages.
+The most effective termite treatments for these insects may include a range of systems or products that suit your property like, the use of termite monitoring & Baiting systems, repellent barriers and non-repellent barriers / treated zones.

-Exterra Termite Interception and Baiting System Worker termites eat these baits as they are foraging and take them back to the colony where they provide food for the entire colony.
-The bait will eventually kill all the termites in the colony.
-These systems are fairly effective, but can require some time to kill the entire colony.
+Exterra Termite Interception and Baiting System – Worker termites eat these baits as they are foraging and take them back to the colony where they provide food for the entire colony.
+The bait will eventually eliminate the termite colony.

 How Does The Exterra Baiting System Work?

-If an Exterra Baiting System has been installed to protect your home, the following steps are taken to protect your property;
+If an Exterra Baiting System has been installed to protect your home, the following steps are taken;

 - We check the Exterra Bait Stations every 2 months